 - Paul Oppenheim (1885–1977)

 - A successful industrialist and heir to a substantial fortune, Oppenheim was trained in his native Germany in chemistry and philosophy.
-He was a close friend of Einstein, and he helped to initiate the Berlin Society for Empirical Philosophy.
-He collaborated with many important logicians and philosophers of science both in Europe and the U.S. He helped many to escape Nazi oppression, and continued to help in a variety of ways even after he settled in Princeton in 1939.
+He was a close friend of Einstein, and helped to initiate the Berlin Society for Empirical Philosophy.
+Oppenheim collaborated with many important logicians and philosophers of science both in Europe and the U.S. He also helped many to escape Nazi oppression, and continued to help in a variety of ways even after he settled in Princeton in 1939.

 - Karl Popper (1902–1994)